SharonGladys-31/M2-Embedded_Distance-Estimation/1_Requirements/README.md

 STRENGTHS:
 -------------------
 *	Control over all sections and leave the focus on the system with a solitary administrator.
-*	Traffic estimation and computation of vehicle installment and charges
 *	Robotized System for controlling and management of parking area

 OPPORTUNITY: